OfficialPixelBrush/beta-wiki/networking/packets/031-entity-relative-position.md

 ## Clientbound
 Sent to the client to set an entity's position relative to the clients previous position.
 Usually sent when an entity has moved less than 4 blocks.
+As the position data is in [entity space](../terminology#entity-space) it is quantized.

 | Field  | Type   | Description                  |
 | ------ | ------ | ---------------------------- |